joshcomley/Overengineer/_posts/2016-01-17-vnext-cheat-sheet.md

 ---

-(this blog post will be added to over time, and is initially for my own use as a cheat sheet to remember all the new vNext details, because, well, the only thing that hasn't changed is the colour of Visual Studio)
+(this tiny blog post will be added to over time, and is initially for my own use as a cheat sheet to remember all the new vNext details, because, well, the only thing that hasn't changed is the colour of Visual Studio)

 # DNVM
 ## Dot Net Version Manager